BenjaminCrow/Eye-tracking/README.md

+# Real time eye tracking

-# The goal of this project is to track the movement of the human eye in real time through a webcam feed (lowres).
+The goal of this project is to track the movement of the human eye in real time through a webcam feed (lowres).

 This task consists of 3 major steps: